 - 48 additional study guides were distributed across UMA centers, libraries and faculty-led groups

-For many students, the financial support was pivotal.
+For many students, the financial support was pivotal, allowing them to focus more fully on their coursework and professional goals.

 “Receiving tuition assistance for the Employment Specialist course alleviated the financial burden I would have faced and allowed me to focus fully on my coursework,” said student and program participant Rudy Rideout.
 “Without that stress, I was able to fully immerse myself in the course content, engage with the additional opportunities the classes had to offer and perform at my highest level academically.
 I will use these credentials to assist future clients in finding jobs best suited to them and their individual needs.”